leoks321/Nursing-Home-POMDP/README.md

 1. Run this code in a nteract/jupyter interactive notebook.
 Download nteract (https://nteract.io/) and follow instructions at https://juliaacademy.com/courses/intro-to-julia/lectures/16882463 to start nteract and julia.
 Make sure all packages are installed and copy code from NursingHomeModel.ipynb into the nteract notebook and run.

-2. Alternatively NursingHomeModel.jl is a julia script that can also be run.
+2. Alternatively NursingHomePOMDP_script.jl is a julia script that can be run in julia (1.5.2)